Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Comparison to experimental Values and HITRAN.

-For \ce{CO2-He} (which has been quite extensively studied): the broadening coefficients ($\gamma_{\mathrm{He}}$) for the 30013-00001 band of CO$_2$ in the 1.6 $\mu$m region were investigated with continuous-wave cavity ring-down spectroscopy~\citep{10.1039/b511772k} and the fit to these data is used in the HITRAN2020 database~\citep{hitran2020}.
+On its side \ce{CO2-He} has been quite extensively studied.
+A detailed study of this system was performed by Thibault et al. group in their various works \citep{Thibault:2000aa, Korona2001}, showing an excellent match between the theoretical and experimental findings.
+As for the HITRAN database, the experimental broadening coefficients ($\gamma_{\mathrm{He}}$) for the 30013-00001 band of CO$_2$ in the 1.6 $\mu$m region were taken from~\citep{10.1039/b511772k}, who carried out measurements using continuous-wave cavity ring-down spectroscopy.
+These data were fit to the Pad\'e approximant, which was used to populate the entire database, ignoring the vibrational dependence (see \citet{tan2022}, for details).
 Following the addition of this model to HITRAN2020 for the $\gamma_\mathrm{He}$ half-widths of CO$_{2}$, new measurements became available~\citep{chen2021, Hendaoui2025} for the $\nu_3$ band of CO$_2$, covering a much larger range of rotational quanta.
-In general, as can be seen from Fig. \ref{fig:padeApproximation}, the agreement with our calculations is better than for hydrogen, largely thanks to a larger amount of data available for He at the time when these parameters were estimated for HITRAN \citep{tan2022}.
-The results from previous \textit{ab initio} calculations from \cite{Korona2001} are at different temperatures, but they also agree well with our calculations (which provide broader rotational coverage).

-The temperature dependence for \ce{CO2}-\ce{He} was studied experimentally in \cite{10.1039/b511772k, Deng2009, Brimacombe83}.
-As explained in \cite{tan2022} for HITRAN, the data from the latter two references were fitted to a linear function up to $m=20$, while the value from \cite{10.1039/b511772k} was omitted due to its very large difference with other measurements and calculations.
-A constant value of 0.58 was used for $|m|$ values larger than 20.
-With our complete set of calculations, we have a more precise estimate of this dependence.
-While at the reference temperature, the pressure broadening parameters are almost within the required 10\%-precision for JWST data, as shown in \autoref{fig:padeApproximation}, the largest improvement on the pressure broadening parameters comes from the temperature dependence of the pressure broadening (see \autoref{fig:comparison}).

-As discussed here and in \cite{Hendaoui2025}, for the \ce{CO2-He}, experimental values do not agree with one another, mainly because of the way to extract pressure broadening parameters from the lineshape analysis, \citep[e.g.][]{Deng2009}.
-Given the close agreement with the recent experimental measurements, a $\pm 10 \%$ error bar on our values is rather a conservative estimate of the uncertainty.
+Due to the quality and comprehensiveness of \citet{Hendaoui2025}'s data, we use it to compare our calculations.
+In general, as can be seen from \autoref{fig:padeApproximation}, the agreement with the experimental data is very convincing, even if we tend to be systematically higher, by $\lesssim 5 \%$.
+At this level of precision, it is difficult to ascertain any definitive reason for this systematic error.